 How do mortgage brokers get paid?

 Mortgage brokers receive a commission from lenders.
-This compensation will vary depending on the lender as well as the size of the transaction.
+This compensation varies depending on the lender and the size of the transaction.

 - Trail commission.
 This is a recurring commission that is calculated based on the remaining loan amount each year, which is paid to them on a monthly basis.
 Some lenders offer an ongoing commission of 0.1-0.2% based on the remaining value of the mortgage.
 This commission is paid for the broker providing ongoing service to the client.

-Some brokers do charge a fee for their services, but these brokers generally offer services above and beyond sourcing mortgage.
-A mortgage broker who charges a fee might also put together a budget for you, help you identify areas in which to buy and might also be a licensed financial planner who can offer investment advice and build an ongoing strategy for your finances.
+Some brokers do charge a fee for their services, but they generally offer services above and beyond sourcing mortgage.
+A mortgage broker who charges a fee might also put together a budget for you, help identify areas in which to buy and might also be a licensed financial planner who can offer investment advice and build an ongoing strategy for your finances.

-What are the drawbacks of using a mortgage broker?
+What are the drawbacks of a mortgage broker?

-A mortgage broker can offer a range of home buying and mortgage services which can help make the transition from renting to buying, or the transition between properties smoother and easier on your time.
-However mortgage brokers services are not for everyone and if you prefer to be in control of your choices and have access to the full range of New Zealand mortgages on offer, you may prefer to go direct.
+Mortgage broker services are not for everyone and if you prefer to be in control of your choices and have access to the full range of New Zealand mortgages on offer, you may prefer to go direct.
 You can benefit by making your own comparisons because:

 - A mortgage broker is a middleman.
-A mortgage broker will liaise between you and the lender during the entire application process, so you are unlikely to even meet a lender representative because the paperwork can be processed through your mortgage broker.
-This means that you may not get a chance to find out about the sort of service you will receive from your lender, or get to know your bank manager if you need to ask a question or find out more.
+A mortgage broker liaises between you and the lender during the entire application process, so you are unlikely to even meet a lender representative because the paperwork can be processed through your mortgage broker.
+This arrangement means you may not get the chance to discover the service you receive from your lender or get to know your bank manager if you need to ask a question or find out more.

 - A mortgage broker means you won’t have access to some lenders.
-Mortgage brokers will not show you all of the loans on offer from New Zealand lenders.
-This means you may miss out on lenders with lower rates.
+Mortgage brokers do not show you all of the loans on offer from New Zealand lenders, which means you may miss out on lenders with lower rates.

 - Ask for recommendations.
-Friends, family and colleagues can be great sources of recommendations.
+Friends, family and colleagues can be a great source of recommendation.
 Many of the best brokers source the majority of their business from referrals.
-Ask around and see if anyone you know has had some experience with a good mortgage broker.
+Ask around and see if anyone you know has had experience with a good mortgage broker.

 - Do your research.
 Mortgage brokers may have access to hundreds of different loan products, but it doesn’t hurt to spend a little time researching your options on your own as well.
-Remember, this is your mortgage and it will be with you for a couple of decades to come.
-Arming yourself with information will help both you and your broker.
+Remember, this is your mortgage and it is going to be with you for a couple of decades to come.
+Arming yourself with information helps both you and your broker.

-- Special deals might mean special conditions.
-If a mortgage broker recommends a special deal, always ask if there are any special conditions attached.
+- Special deals might mean specific conditions.
+If a mortgage broker recommends a special deal, always ask if there are any conditions attached.
 For example, a super-cheap interest rate with one particular lender might be unbeatable in terms of rate, but the conditions could include penalty fees for extra repayments.
-Other special deals may include introductory offers that sound incredible, but which revert to a much higher interest rate once the introductory period is over.
+Other special deals may include introductory offers that sound incredible but revert to a much higher interest rate once the introductory period is over.
 Always check if there are conditions attached to any special deals you’re offered.

 - Approach more than one broker.
-Always keep in mind that different mortgage brokers will often have different lenders on their list to recommend to you.
-This is because each broker must gain accreditation with each individual lender in order to offer you that bank’s products.
-If you consider that not every broker may end up with access to every lender available, it could be a wise decision to make an appointment to talk with two or three different brokers.
-This may give you access to a wider selection of banks and lenders than you might otherwise have had.
+Always keep in mind that different mortgage brokers often have particular lenders on their list to recommend to you, because a broker must gain accreditation with each lender to offer you that bank’s products.
+If you consider that not every broker ends up with access to all the lenders available, it could be a wise decision to make an appointment to talk with two or three different brokers.
+Doing so may give you access to a wider selection of banks and lenders than you might otherwise have had.

 1. What credentials do you have?

-You will want your mortgage broker to have the relevant mandatory courses completed as well as other additional education to better guide their choices.
-You’ll also want to ensure your broker is registered as a license holder or a credit representative.
+You want your mortgage broker to complete the relevant mandatory courses as well as additional education to better guide their choices.
+You also want to ensure your broker is registered as a license holder or a credit representative.

 2. How long have you been in the industry?

-The length of time that the broker has been in the industry will reflect their experience, so you may want to opt for a broker with more years in the business.
+The length of time that the broker has been in the industry reflects their experience, so you may want to opt for a broker with more years in the business.

 3. Do you charge a fee?